-Answering the questions above will help you figure out what you actually want your production company to be about.
-Whether that’s film, industrial, commercial, or if we talk about video, cartoon, screen capture, motion graphics – there’s a wide range of options.
-Finding your niche will allow you to focus on a smaller segment of a rather vast market, and be the best at what you do.
-You’ll be able to improve a specific skill set and with that, gain a valuable reputation.
+Answering the above questions will assist you in determining how you want your production firm to be.
+There are plenty of options out there, from film, industrial or commercial work, video, cartoon, screen capture, or motion graphics.
+Finding your niche will allow you to concentrate on a smaller portion of a large market and excel at what you do.
+As a result, you’ll be able to refine a certain skill set while also establishing a solid reputation.

 Creating your Business Website

-Additionally, creating a blog on your website is also a great way to attract organic traffic and expand your business.
-Checkout our full guide on the best and easiest way to setup a WordPress blog here.
+Adding a blog to your website is also a great way to increase organic traffic and grow your business.
+Take a look at our complete guide on the easiest and best method to set up a WordPress blog.

-Once you have the basic structure figured out, there are a number of useful tools you can use to monitor the site’s performance.
-Setting up Google Search Console will help you see how the website ranks in the search engine, and for which specific keywords.
-Google Analytics, on the other hand, will help you learn how visitors interact with your website.
-Sessions, devices, real-time traffic, reporting – are just some of the data Analytics provides so you can better understand the people that come to your website.
+Once you’ve settled on a basic layout for your site and uploaded everything you need to get started, there are plenty of useful resources you can use to monitor its performance.
+For example, setting up Google Search Console will allow you to view how your website ranks in Google and for which keywords.
+On the other side, Google Analytics will assist you in determining how visitors engage with your website.
+Sessions, devices, real-time traffic, and reports are just a few of the data that Analytics delivers to help you better understand your website’s visitors.

 Marketing Your Business

-And this is where the idea of key performance indicators or KPIs comes into play.
-These indicators can help you stay on the right track and steadily grow by identifying which areas can be improved.
-For a production company, here’s a list of the common and relevant key performance indicators:
+This is where the concept of key performance indicators, or KPIs, comes in.
+These indicators can help you stay on track and grow steadily by determining which areas may be improved.
+Here are a few key performance indicators for a production company:

 - View-through rate